For those arriving early or staying late

 Saddleback Mountain in search of Bicknell's Thrush

-This is a full day trip to Saddleback Mountain, leaving from Burger King in Waterville, ME (not Festival Center).
-It is best to plan on staying in Waterville the night before.
-There are three motels near Burger King in Waterville (Econo Lodge, Hampton Inn Waterville, and Budget Host Airport Inn).
+This is a day trip at Saddleback Mountain.
 Bicknell’s Thrush unique breeding ecology above 3000 feet requires a steady climb to the barren bald peaks of Saddleback Mountain tucked away in the western mountains of Maine.
 Many northern specialty birds will be found among the rocky summit heaths and boreal krummholz ecosystems of the Rangeley Lakes region, offering opportunities for a variety of hard to find boreal species like Gray Jays, Spruce Grouse and Black-backed Woodpecker.
 We will study bird communication and ecology of the spruce and fir forest and dwarf shrub summits where Nashville and Blackpoll Warblers, Swainson’s Thrush and Blue-headed Vireo are calling from the spruce zone.
-On the return trip, we can make a few stops for Black Terns and Purple Martin around the Belgrade Lakes.
-A busy but rewarding day.
-We will travel by van for approximately 1 hour 45 minutes to reach the Saddleback Mt from Waterville.
-Participants should bring snacks, lunch, beverages, bug repellent and sunscreen.
-Dress in layers as it could be cold.
-The trip starts and ends at Burger King in Waterville (approximately 1 hour 45 minutes from Festival Center).

-Tour guides are Michael Good and Josh Fecteau.
-This daytrip requires 5+ miles (round trip) of hiking straight up and down difficult steep ski slopes with 2000 ft elevation gain, some places with rocks and roots, only for those in very good physical walking shape (walking sticks helpful).
+Tour guides are Michael Good and Tiffany Kersten.
+This day trip requires 2-3 miles of hiking on steep ski slopes of uneven terrain with rocks and roots (some hiking up slope but mostly down the slopes with a drop in elevation of 2000ft).
+This trip is only for those in very good physical walking shape (walking sticks helpful).
+The group will be taken up the mountain in ATVs, but descent will be by foot.
 Participants should bring binoculars, snacks, lunch, beverages, bug repellent, sunscreen, and good hiking/walking shoes.
 Dress in layers as it could be cold.
-There will be some opportunities to stop for food and refreshments at local convenience stores.
-Transportation will be by 12-passenger van.